 A popular pick for lots of dieters and fitness enthusiasts are Egglettes.
 These little pods feature a design that lets you hard boil eggs without the shell.
 Ultimate, this should allow you to enjoy a light, healthy snack or meal without having to go through the often tedious process of peeling eggs.
 They can also be used to cut down the prep time for a variety of recipes that you can

 Personally, I thought something like this could be useful.
-If you enjoy an occasional salad, or if hard boil eggs are a major component of your day to day meals, then perhaps Egglettes would make a suitable purchase.
+If you enjoy an occasional salad, or if hard boil eggs are a major component of your day to day meals (since they are one of the best foods to eat to gain muscle), then perhaps Egglettes would make a suitable purchase.
 The only question is – are they worth it?

 I dove right into to it to find out more about these promising little pods.
 I went through countless verified user reviews, read up on the company behind them, and basically dug up everything I could find on Egglettes.
 And unfortunately, you’d be better off hard boiling your eggs the old fashioned way.
 What made me say that?
 Discover why I find Egglettes to be a dud and discover alternatives you might enjoy better with this complete guide.

 The concept behind Egglettes is that the little pods let you cook your eggs without the shell.
 Not only is this a convenience for people who don’t necessarily enjoy the process of peeling fickle hard boiled eggs, but also provides users the opportunity to try a variety of recipes.
 (Like poached egg whites, which are a great Fat-Free Protein Source)

 This is because when you hard boil an egg the old fashioned way, there’s no way you can add ingredients to them until they’re cooked and peeled.
 With the Egglettes, you can toss in a variety of spices, vegetables, and even meats into the pod with the egg and thus cook up hard boiled eggs in more ways than one.